Live Help NOW 800-809-3776

-If you are injured on the job in Indianapolis and unable to return to work for more than a week, you may be entitled to receive paid medical care and compensation for your lost wages equal to two-thirds of your average weekly wages.
-If the injury causes you to lose the use of part of your body, you may also receive compensation for this permanent disability.
-The amount you would receive for the loss of a body part depends on the following:
+When you are injured on the job in Indianapolis and unable to return to work for more than a week, you may be entitled to receive paid medical care and compensation for your lost wages equal to two-thirds of your average weekly wages.
+If the injury causes you to lose the use of part of your body, you may also receive additional compensation for a permanent disability.
+The amount of disability benefits you can receive for the loss of a body part depends on the following:

-The worker’s compensation attorneys at Klezmer Maudlin PC are available to review your workplace injury and provide guidance on all the benefits you are entitled to receive.
-If you are having trouble obtaining worker’s compensation benefits after a workplace injury or you have questions about a workman’s comp claim, call us for a free consultation.
+The workers compensation attorneys at Klezmer Maudlin PC are available for a free case evaluation to review your workplace injury and provide guidance on all the benefits you are entitled to receive.
+If you are having trouble obtaining workers compensation benefits after a workplace injury or you have questions about a workman’s comp claim, call us for a free consultation.
 Attorneys Randy Klezmer and Nathan Maudlin have devoted their legal careers to representing injured Hoosier workers.
-From representing thousands of injured workers in Indianapolis and across the state, the attorneys at Klezmer Maudlin, PC have developed a detailed knowledge of Indiana worker’s compensation law.
-Based on our extensive experience, we authored the Indiana Worker’s Compensation Law and Practice manual, a legal reference book that other attorneys use for guidance.
+From representing thousands of injured workers in Indianapolis and across the state, the attorneys at Klezmer Maudlin, PC have developed a detailed knowledge of Indiana workers compensation law.
+Based on our extensive experience, we authored the Indiana Workers Compensation Law and Practice manual, a legal reference book that other attorneys use for guidance.
 If your employer is disputing your claim for medical treatment for a work-related injury, one of our attorneys can discuss the details of your injury and explain your legal options during a free consultation.
 Understanding your legal options will help you make a better-informed decision.

-Indiana law requires most employers in Indiana to have Worker’s Compensation insurance to cover their liability for injuries to workers on the job.
-Some employers have special permission to be self-insured and provide their own insurance if an employee is hurt on the job.
+Indiana law requires most employers in Indiana to have Workers Compensation insurance to cover their liability an injury or illness that happened while you were on the job.
+Some employers have special permission to be self-insured and provide their own insurance and workers comp benefits if an employee is hurt on the job.

 If you have been injured while on the job in Indiana, you are required to inform your employer within 30 days of your injury.
 It is best to notify your immediate manager or supervisor or the company personnel office verbally as soon as feasible, then follow up with written notification.

-In addition, Indiana law requires that the employer notify its worker’s compensation insurance provider within seven days of the work-related injury or death.
-The insurance provider is then required to report it to the Indiana Worker’s Compensation Board.
+In addition, Indiana law requires that the employer notify its workers’ compensation insurance provider within seven days of the work-related injury or death.
+The insurance provider is then required to report it to the workers’ Compensation Board of Indiana.

-Injured workers have a legal right to a hearing before the Indiana Worker’s Compensation Board if an employer has denied the worker’s claim for benefits.
+People hurt at work have a legal right to a hearing before the Indiana Workers Compensation Board if an employer has denied the workers claim for benefits.

-You may have a valid claim for worker’s compensation if you were an employee of a company and your injury or occupational disease occurred while you were on the job or performing your job.
-You are covered by worker’s compensation benefits from your first day of employment, whether you are full-time employee or a part-time employee.
+You may have a valid claim for workers compensation if you were an employee of a company and your injury or occupational disease occurred while you were on the job or performing your job.
+You are covered by workers compensation benefits from your first day of employment, whether you are full-time employee or a part-time employee.
 You do not have to prove fault to obtain workman’s compensation benefits.
-You may be eligible to receive benefits even if you were at fault, as you did not injure yourself through intentional misconduct.
+You may be eligible to receive benefits and a workers’ compensation settlement even if you were at fault, as you did not injure yourself through intentional misconduct.
 Generally, you just need to establish that you sustained the injury on the job.